lewhunt/divz/README.md

 ## What Sets It Apart?

-- <b>Simplified Integration:</b> Divz is crafted for seamless integration, offering responsiveness and user-friendliness by acting as a straightforward wrapper around a list of divs or other HTML elements.
+- <b>Simplified Integration:</b> Divz is designed to be responsive and easy to use, acting as a straightforward wrapper around a list of divs or other HTML elements.
-- <b>Diverse Applications:</b> While the demos showcase its versatility as a carousel, slideshow, or gallery, Divz opens the door to a range of other potential uses.
+- <b>Diverse Applications:</b> While the demos showcase its versatility as a carousel, slideshow, or gallery component, Divz opens the door to a range of other potential uses.
 Consider it an innovative, experimental method for navigating web content.
 - <b>Broad Device Support:</b> Divz accommodates various navigation modes, including touch for mobile devices, cursor/trackpad for desktop users, and arrow keys for TV devices.

 <br/>